fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

                 iprint:0
                 rtol: 1.e-5
         "third_loop.some_component.*":
-            # These lines show how to activate and choose the solvers for concerned groups.
+            # These lines show how to activate and choose the solvers for CycleGroup-derived classes.
             use_solvers : True
             linear_solver : "om.LinearBlockGS"
             nonlinear_solver : "om.NonlinearBlockJac"